Ankit-Maurya17/Movie-Ticket-Booking-System-/README.md

-**🩸 Blood Bank Management System**
+🎬 Movie Ticket Booking System

-**📌 Project Description**
+📌 Project Description

-The Blood Bank Management System is a web-based platform designed to efficiently manage and coordinate blood donation, inventory, and transfusion processes.
-It allows blood donors to register, recipients to request blood, and administrators to manage blood stock, users, and requests — ensuring timely availability and delivery of blood to those in need.
+The Movie Ticket Booking System is a web-based application that allows users to browse currently running movies, check show timings, select seats, and book tickets online.
+It simplifies the traditional ticket booking process by offering a dynamic, user-friendly, and real-time interface for both customers and administrators.

-This system aims to digitalize and simplify blood bank operations, making it easier to handle emergencies and maintain a ready supply of all blood groups.
+It streamlines cinema operations, seat management, and booking flow — making it easier for both theater owners and movie-goers.

-**💻 Tech Stack**
+💻 Tech Stack

 Frontend: HTML5, CSS3, JavaScript